Customize Consent Preferences

 Keep it positive, they advised.

-“Often times with diet-related resolutions, we constantly focus on what to take out of our diet such as less sweets, less fried food, less sodas, etc.,” said Sheena Gregg, MS, RDN, LD and assistant director of the Department of Health Promotion & Wellness at the University of Alabama.
+“Often times with diet-related resolutions, we constantly focus on what to take out of our diet such as less sweets, less fried food, less sodas, etc.,” said Sheena Gregg, MS, RDN, LD and director of the Department of Health Promotion & Wellness at the University of Alabama.

-Dr. Wendy Dahl, associate professor in the Department of Food Science and Human Nutrition at the University of Florida, agrees with this upbeat approach.
+Dr. Wendy Dahl, professor in the Department of Food Science and Human Nutrition at the University of Florida, agrees with this upbeat approach.

 “I think the best resolutions are positive, i.e. what positive steps can we take,” she said.
+In 2025, she encourages us to say “yes” to fiber.

 “Higher fiber intakes are associated with lower weights (BMI), limiting weight gain over time, and are helpful for weight loss,” she said.
 “Bonus benefits of higher fiber diets are lower blood pressure and decreased risk of cardiovascular disease, type 2 diabetes, some forms of cancer and kidney disease.
 They also can help to manage numerous chronic diseases.
 You can’t beat that!”